Application configuration

 The following Dockerfile is an example of a goyave application called

 FROM golang:alpine as builder WORKDIR /app COPY . .
-RUN go build -ldflags "-w -s" FROM alpine:latest WORKDIR /app COPY --from=builder /app/docker-goyave ./docker-goyave COPY resources /app/resources COPY config.production.json ./config.production.json RUN useradd -r -U go-exec -M -d /app -s /bin/false RUN chown -R go-exec /app USER go-exec EXPOSE 80 ENV GOYAVE_ENV=production ENTRYPOINT [ "./docker-goyave" ]
+RUN go build -ldflags "-w -s" FROM alpine:latest WORKDIR /app COPY /app/docker-goyave ./docker-goyave COPY resources /app/resources COPY config.production.json ./config.production.json RUN useradd -r -U go-exec -M -d /app -s /bin/false RUN chown -R go-exec /app USER go-exec EXPOSE 80 ENV GOYAVE_ENV=production ENTRYPOINT [ "./docker-goyave" ]

 Goyave applications are standalone and don't require any web server (such as Apache or Nginx) to function.
 However, this also means that you will need some additional installation steps on your production server.

 When running a web service, it is important that it stays online.
 Creating a deamon is necessary so your server can run in the background, have the correct filesystem permissions, and restart automatically after a crash or a reboot.